department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/agnostic-and-neutral-language.md

 </div>
 </div>

-We only include job titles or staff roles when the Veteran needs to know that specific term in order to contact the right person at a facility.
+We only include job titles or staff roles when the Veteran needs to know that specific term to contact the right person at a facility.
 For example, “Call your VA facility and ask to speak to the My HealtheVet coordinator.”